Reality is often stranger than fiction. The timeline of current events is like living in a disaster movie. What is the smart thing to do?

 1. Acknowledge Your Fear

 The first thing you need to do is admit you are afraid.
-Once you do this, then you can think about how to handle it.
+Once you do this, you can think about handling it.
 This will help you from acting out of fear.
 That’s because fear easily turns into anger.

 The brain responds to the increased adrenalin and a host of other powerful enzymes by shutting off the brain’s higher thinking centers.
 That’s the problem.
 With the SN in control, you might be stronger and able to move quickly, but it’s reactionary.
 You lose your ability to use the higher thinking center.